wanman/mailcow/README.md

 See more details at http://gryphius.github.io/fuglu/plugins-index.html

 ## Uninstall
-Run `misc/purge.sh` from within fufix directory to completly purge fufix, mailboxes, databases and any related service.
+Run `misc/purge.sh` from within fufix directory to completely purge fufix, mailboxes, databases and any related service.